Planning a family holiday camping at Lake Garda in Italy

 Flights to Lake Garda

-We will be flying from Southampton to Verona with Flybe but there are also direct flights from Manchester, Cardiff, Birmingham, Edinburgh and London airports on Saturdays in peak holiday season.
+We flew from Southampton to Verona with Flybe but there are also direct flights from Manchester, Cardiff, Birmingham, Edinburgh and London airports on Saturdays in peak holiday season.
 On Wednesdays you can add Newcastle, Leeds, and Nottingham to this list.

-Our flights have all been arranged by Al Fresco Holidays as part of our package holiday – it makes arranging a camping holiday abroad so much easier.
+Our flights were arranged by Al Fresco Holidays as part of our package holiday – it makes arranging a camping holiday abroad so much easier.

 Car hire Verona Airport